 At this point, the 'cement ditch' ends, and the bottom changes from the concrete (of the upper stretch) to rocks, flagstone and bedrock.
 Vertical stone walls form the 'banks'.
 Random rock rubble populates the stretch of creek immediately out of the cement ditch.
 Going around a right-hand bend to the next road crossing, you will find a really sweet little rapids.
 The left bank is vertical grouted-rock wall, with the strongest current right alongside!

-(Since this is rather a blind roundhouse curve in the creek, with strong current and almost no eddies, it would be a good idea to stop and park on the parkway road to have a look to assure there are no strainers or snags here.)
+Since this is rather a blind roundhouse curve in the creek, with strong current and eddies only to the inside of the bend (with possible/likely overhanging shrubbery!), it would be a good idea to stop and park on the parkway road to have a look to assure there are no strainers or snags here!

 Immediately under Portland Avenue (the second road bridge after leaving the cement ditch) a limestone ledge/drop occurs.
 Water will sheet rather shallow across the approach to this drop (at most 'runnable' levels), making it difficult to maneuver.
 There is seldom any significant 'reversal' at the base of this ledge, but you should still be prepared to 'boof' and paddle out strongly.

 Downstream of this point, the riverbed becomes more 'natural' (no more cement or flagstone/bedrock), and will consist of gravel, cobble, and random large rock and rubble.
 Riverbanks vary from rock walls to gabions (wire baskets filled with rock) to boulders to dirt/mud banks the rest of the way to the confluence with Menomonee River.
 There is increased risk of deadfall, since trees of various sizes lie closer to the river banks, which (in places) are highly eroded.